martoncsikos/skybiometry/README.md

 Once the enrollment is complete, specified user can be now recognized using [faces.recognize](#recognizeuids-options).

-*Disclaimer: This library is a third-party project and not maintained by SkyBiometry.com.*
+*Disclaimer: This module is a third-party project and not maintained by SkyBiometry.com.*